HardlyDifficult/Crypto/Script.md

 A block is a set of transactions which have been verified by miners and added to the blockchain.

-Most blockchains, Bitcoin included, have a target cadence for producing blocks.
-This means that if more miners start creating blocks; instead of supporting more transactions, the work gets harder so that the same number of blocks are actually produced.

 Increasing the maximum size of this block allows the network to process more transactions.
-Another viable approach for supporting more transactions could be to decrease the target time between blocks - this is the approach Litecoin took.

 Bitcoin Cash increased the blocksize from 1 megabyte to 8 megabytes.
 This means Bitcoin Cash can handle up to 8 times as many transactions as Bitcoin.

 Due to the increased throughput, Bitcoin Cash also offers significantly lower fees - at least until they reach capacity, too.

+Couldn't You Just Mine More Blocks?

+Most blockchains, Bitcoin included, have a target cadence for producing blocks.
+This means that if more miners start creating blocks; instead of supporting more transactions, the work gets harder so that the same number of blocks are actually produced.
+Another viable approach for supporting more transactions could be to decrease the target time between blocks - this is the approach Litecoin took.

 So why wouldn't Bitcoin want to increase the limit?
 And wait - why is there a limit at all?